 Some facials also involve a shoulder massage or treatment to the décolleté area, which may require you to remove your top.
 This may make some people feel initially apprehensive, but much like a massage, your therapist will be very reassuring and provide you with a towel to wear during the treatment.
-The advice from Elizabeth is to "try to make yourself as comfortable as possible so that you can enjoy the whole experience."
+The advice from Rimmer is to "try to make yourself as comfortable as possible so that you can enjoy the whole experience."

-Do I have to wear SPF afterwards?
+Do I Need to Wear SPF After a Facial?

-"Some facials involve some type of exfoliation, which can theoretically increase your risk of sun damage," she said.
+"Some facials involve some type of exfoliation, which can theoretically increase your risk of sun damage," Rimmer says.
 Treatments such as microdermabrasion and products containing retinol can increase this risk, and therapists will tell you if you should be more wary of SPF application.
 "Either way, the best way to protect your skin from aging and sun damage is daily use of SPF.
 I recommend a broad-spectrum SPF 30 or higher, preferably oil-free."

-Do I have to speak to the aesthetician or can I just relax?
+Do I Have to Speak to the Aesthetician or Can I Just Relax?

-"Your therapist will advise you of how to get the best from your skin following your treatment," as some treatments may be for specific skin concerns and others for more relaxation purposes.
+"Your therapist will advise you of how to get the best from your skin following your treatment," Rimmer says, as some treatments may be for specific skin concerns and others for more relaxation purposes.
 "You may find that some products are recommended for your use; this should be presented in a non-forceful manner, and you should not feel obliged to make any purchases."

 This is dependent on both the treatment you choose and your skin type.
-I personally find that my skin breaks out a little a day or two after the treatment and is at its glowing best following that.
+I personally find that my skin breaks out a little a day or two after the treatment and is at its best following that.
 If you are concerned about breaking out, choose your treatment with this in mind.
 Hydrating facials, for example, are ones you can get closer to an important event, but you would not want to get extractions prior to a special day.
-Elizabeth's advice is to "be fully informed in advance of your facial and then you will find the whole experience less daunting."
+Rimmer's advice is to "be fully informed in advance of your facial and then you will find the whole experience less daunting."